Upcoming Events and Information

 Applying for Dietetic Practicum programs in Canada

-A list Dietetic Practicum programs across Canada is available here.
+A list Dietetic Practicum programs across Canada is available on the Accreditation Canada website and PDEP website.
 Programs differ in their application procedures and requirements, therefore it is recommended to visit each program website to determine eligibility.

 Entry into a Dietetic Practicum program is competitive.
 Students typically apply in the last year of their undergraduate program, or up to three years post-graduation.
 It is strongly recommended that students seek advice from student advising in the Department of Food and Human Nutritional Sciences on your undergraduate program if you are interested in pursuing a Dietetic Practicum (contact email@example.com).

 Gaining experience related to food, nutrition, and dietetics through both paid and/or volunteer positions can help your chances of securing a Practicum placement.
 Opportunities exist in hospitals, long-term care facilities, food service, industry, or community-based organizations.
 Examples include the Heart and Stroke Foundation of Manitoba, Diabetes Canada, Osteoporosis Society of Manitoba, Dietitians of Canada Nutrition Month and many others.
 Build good professional working relationships with employers, volunteer supervisors, dietitians and professors.
 These people are helpful when you require confidential reference reports for application to Dietetic Practicum programs.